300-Hour Advanced Yoga Teacher Training

 By the end of this module you will:

-• Use the Yoga Sutras as an overall guide to yogic practice, with the yamas and niyamas as a living ethical framework
+• Use the Yoga Sutras as an overall guide to yogic practice

 • Work with selected passages of the Bhagavad Gita and understand the Shiva-Shakti mythology as the philosophical backbone of Tantra and the Hatha Yoga traditions